OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 - macOS/Linux:

-Verify: After creation, you should see a .venv directory within your claude_agent_project folder.
+Verify: After creating it, you should see a .venv directory inside your claude_agent_project folder.
+If not, something went wrong.

 Step 2: Activate the Virtual Environment

-Why: Activating the virtual environment ensures that any Python packages you install or scripts you run will use the dependencies within this environment, not your global Python installation.
+Why: Activating it ensures that any Python packages you install or scripts you run will use this environment's dependencies, not your global Python installation's.
+This stops dependency hell before it starts.

 How: